-von Hippel-Lindau disease (VHL) is a rare, genetic multi-system disorder characterized by the abnormal growth of tumors in certain parts of the body.
-The tumors of the central nervous system (CNS) are benign and are comprised of a nest of blood vessels and are called hemangioblastomas.
-Hemangioblastomas may develop in the brain, the retina of the eyes, and other areas of the nervous system.
+von Hippel-Lindau disease (VHL) is a rare, genetic multi-system disorder in which non-cancerous tumors grow in certain parts of the body.
+Slow-growing hemgioblastomas -- benign tumors with many blood vessels -- may develop in the brain, spinal cord, the retinas of the eyes, and near the inner ear.
+Cysts (fluid-filled sacs) may develop around the hemangioblastomas.
 Other types of tumors develop in the adrenal glands, the kidneys, or the pancreas.
-Symptoms of VHL vary among patients and depend on the size and location of the tumors.
-Symptoms may include headaches, problems with balance and walking, dizziness, weakness of the limbs, vision problems, and high blood pressure.
-Cysts (fluid-filled sacs) and/or tumors (benign or cancerous) may develop around the hemangioblastomas and cause the symptoms listed above.
+Symptoms of VHL vary among individuals and depend on the size and location of the tumors.
+Symptoms may include headaches, problems with balance and walking, dizziness, weakness of the limbs, vision problems, deafness in one ear, and high blood pressure.
 Individuals with VHL are also at a higher risk than normal for certain types of cancer, especially kidney cancer.

 4301 Connecticut Avenue, N.W.